fujidana/vscode-spec-command/README.md

 This extention treats user-defined symbols declared at the top level (i.e., not in a code block, curly brackets) as global and those in code blocks as local.
 Global symbols are visible beyond a file where the symbol is defined; local symbols are visible only when the cursor is in the same block.

-This extension was developed with reference to the recent official PDF document about __spec__ release 6 (version 3 of the spec documentation, printed 16 July 2017).
+The extension was developed with reference to the recent official PDF document about __spec__ release 6 (version 3 of the spec documentation, printed 16 July 2017).
 The help text of built-in symbols are cited from this document, except where otherwise noted.

 ## Requirements